ibm-cloud-docs/key-protect/integrations/integrate-cos.md

 {{site.data.keyword.keymanagementservicefull}} and
-{{site.data.keyword.cos_full}} work together to help you own the security of your at-rest data.
+{{site.data.keyword.cos_full}} work together to help you own the security of your at rest data.
 Learn how to add advanced encryption to your
 {{site.data.keyword.cos_full}} resources by using the
 {{site.data.keyword.keymanagementservicelong_notm}} service.
 {: shortdesc}